 Summer is a great time to up the hydration ante with a deep-conditioning formula.
 Look for moisturizing ingredients like avocado-, olive-, and almond oils such as in Fructis Triple Nutrition.
-Even further, ingredients such as shea butter, aloe vera, or glycerine are also known to be moisturizing.
+Even further, ingredients such as how-shea-butter-improves-your-skin-and-hair, aloe vera, or glycerine are also known to be moisturizing.
 Incorporate your formula of choice into your routine at least once a week.

 Use A Moisturizing Shampoo

 An easy way to add a boost of hydration to your hair is with a fortifying shampoo, like Fructis Triple Nutrition Shampoo.
 Infused with three oils, the formula nourishes scalp, lengths, and tips for hair that becomes stronger and looks healthy with every wash.

 Your hair is already exposed to a significant amount of heat during the summer, so why add more?
 Excess heat can strip your hair of its natural oils and lead to dryness.
 To help maintain moisture, give the blow-dryer, straightening iron, and curling iron a break.
 Instead, opt for a natural air-dry with the help of Fructis Smooth Air Dry Anti-Frizz Cream which disciplines frizz without heat for an effortlessly smooth undone style Most women prefer to ditch hot styling tools in the summer anyway because temperatures are hotter than hot.
 Who wants to turn on a blow-dryer when it’s over 90 degrees outside?
 Still, for those of you who simply cannot resist a fresh blow-dry (we know you’re out there!), use a protective spray to create a barrier from the heat.
 Also, if your blow-dryer is currently without a diffuser, add one.